wpzoom/uniblock/README.md

 **Coding Standards**

-Bildr adheres to the [WordPress coding standards](https://developer.wordpress.org/coding-standards/).
+uniblock adheres to the [WordPress coding standards](https://developer.wordpress.org/coding-standards/).
 To optionally test standards locally, you will need [Composer](https://getcomposer.org/) on your machine.
 Run `composer install` to install test-specific development dependencies.
 The following commands are available:

 - `composer run lint` Checks all PHP files for syntax errors
 - `composer run standards:check` Checks all PHP files for standards errors